Physical Therapy To Recover From Total Knee Replacement (TKR)

 Your physical therapist will focus on strengthening exercises that use your quadriceps, or thigh muscles.

-Leg raises, ankle pumps, and knee bends may help for your daily strengthening routines.
+Leg raises, ankle pumps, and knee bends may help with your daily strengthening routines.

 Ankle exercises will help work your calves, which connect to your new knee.